Robin Jackson: Early life and UDR career

-Jackson was born into a Church of Ireland family in the small, mainly Protestant hamlet of Donaghmore, County Down, Northern Ireland on 27 September 1948, the son of John Jackson and Eileen Muriel.
+Jackson was born into a Church of Ireland family in the small, mainly Protestant hamlet of Donaghmore, County Down, Northern Ireland on 27 September 1948, one of seven children of John Jackson, a farmhand and Eileen Muriel.
 Some time later, he went to live in the Mourneview Estate in Lurgan, County Armagh before making his permanent home in the village of Donaghcloney, County Down, 5 mi southeast of Lurgan.
+In the late 1960s he married Eileen Maxwell, by whom he had a son and two daughters.
+When the marriage later failed he began a serious relationship with another woman.
 Jackson made a living by working in a shoe factory and delivering chickens for the Moy Park food processing company throughout most of the 1970s.

-The conflict was known as "the Troubles" erupted in Northern Ireland in the late 1960s, and people from both sides of the religious/political divide were soon caught up in the maelstrom of violence that ensued.
-In 1972, Jackson joined the locally recruited Ulster Defence Regiment (UDR), an infantry regiment of the British Army, in Lurgan.
+The conflict that was known as "the Troubles" erupted in Northern Ireland in the late 1960s, and people from both sides of the religious/political divide were soon caught up in the maelstrom of violence that ensued.
+Described as a "hard man" in his teens, Jackson took part in the Paisleyite demonstrations against the Northern Ireland Civil Rights Association.
+In 1972 he joined the locally recruited Ulster Defence Regiment (UDR), an infantry regiment of the British Army, in Lurgan.
 He was attached to 11th Battalion UDR.
 On 23 October 1972, a large cache of guns and ammunition were stolen during an armed raid by the illegal Ulster loyalist paramilitary organisation, the Ulster Volunteer Force (UVF), on King's Park camp, a UDR/Territorial Army depot.
 It is alleged by the Pat Finucane Centre, a Derry-based civil rights group, that Jackson took part in the raid while a serving member of the UDR.
 Journalist Scott Jamison also echoed this allegation in an article in the North Belfast News, as did David McKittrick in his book Lost Lives.